Affordable Care Act (ACA) information returns and transmittals are electronically filed through the ACA Information Return system, also known as AIR.

 Step 2: Apply for your Information Return Transmitter Control Code - TCC

-In addition to registering for IRS e-Services tools, software developers, transmitters, and issuers must also have a TCC to electronically file AIR Forms 1094/1095-B and 1094/1095-C. After you register with e-services and complete the confirmation process, you will have access to the ACA Application for TCC.
+Software developers, transmitters, and issuers must have a TCC to electronically file AIR Forms 1094/1095-B and 1094/1095-C. After you create a Secure Access account (see Step 1) you will have access to the ACA Application for TCC.

 Learn More about Step 2: